TorBox-App/wireguard-http-rotating-proxy/readme.md

-# WireGuard Rotator MITM Proxy Addon + Standalone Docker
+# WireGuard Rotator MITMProxy Addon + Standalone Docker

-tl;dr: This is a WireGuard Rotator MITM Proxy Addon + Standalone Docker.
+tl;dr: This is a WireGuard Rotator MITMProxy Addon + Standalone Docker.
 It will rotate the WireGuard tunnel every n request.
 By default, n=3 and can be changed in the `dev.sh` file by setting the `max` environment variable.
 It is a proxy that will intercept all traffic and route it through an array of WireGuard tunnels.
 This is useful for penetration testing, scraping and privacy.

 ## Background
 The popular repository [Ge0rg3/requests-ip-rotator](https://github.com/Ge0rg3/requests-ip-rotator) utilizes AWS API Gateway's large IP pool to rotate the IP addresses.
 This requires an AWS account and has shortcomings such as the header `X-Amzn-Trace-Id` that is set in every request and unexpected costs if `shutdown` commands fails and the AWS account is not monitored.